Campfire Banana Boats 9 Ways

 Depending on the state of your campfire, you have a couple of different options to warm your banana boat.
 The goal here is just to warm the banana and melt the toppings, not turn the whole thing into a carbonized meteor.
 A controlled, even heat is what you’re looking for.

-If your campfire is hot and there are still a lot of flames coming off it, you might want to cook your banana boats on top of a grill grate.
-Most campfires have adjustable grill grates and often time your banana boats will nest perfectly between the grates.
+If your campfire is hot and there are still many flames coming off it, you might want to cook your banana boats on top of a grill grate.
+Most campfires have adjustable grill grates, and often, your banana boats will nest perfectly between the grates.
 Raise your grate so it’s up and out of the flames, place your wrapped banana boats topping side up, and let the heat rising off the fire warm it up for a few minutes.

-If your campfire is low and starting to die down, then you might want to cook your banana boat in the embers.
-With a stick, spread out the embers a little bit and then nestle your banana boat – topping side up – amongst the coals.
-It will only take a few minutes to completely warm up.
+If your campfire is low and starting to die down, you might want to cook your banana boat in the embers.
+With a stick, spread out the embers a little bit and then nestle your banana boat—topping side up—amongst the coals.
+It will only take a few minutes to warm up completely.

 The aluminum foil should cool down very quickly once it is removed from the heat, but be careful about releasing trapped steam when unwrapping.